adamspd/spam-detection-project/README.md

 python3 spam_detector_ai/trainer.py
 ```

+:warning: **Warning**: A module not found error may occur :warning:
+If this happens, use an IDE to run the `trainer.py`file until a fix is implemented.

 This will train all the models and save them as `.joblib` files in the models directory.
 For now, there is 3 models:

 - `naive_bayes.pkl`